 Kimberly C. Stone, MD

-Dr. Kimberly Stone is a board certified dermatologist who received her medical degree from Duke University.
+Dr. Kimberly Stone is a board-certified dermatologist who received her medical degree from Duke University.
 While there, she received a Howard Hughes research scholarship before completing her internship in internal medicine at the University of Texas Southwestern Medical Center in Dallas.
-She then completed a three year residency in dermatology at the University of Texas Southwestern Medical Center/Parkland Hospital and affiliated hospitals.
-Dr. Stone specializes in General dermatology with a special interest in cosmetic dermatology.
+She then completed a three-year residency in dermatology at the University of Texas Southwestern Medical Center/Parkland Hospital and affiliated hospitals.
+Dr. Stone specializes in general dermatology with a particular interest in cosmetic dermatology.

-Dr. Stone began her working career in Plano, TX, prior to moving to Colorado where she has been part of a busy dermatology practice.
+Dr. Stone began her working career in Plano, TX, before moving to Colorado where she has been a part of our Englewood dermatology center.
 After practicing alone as a dermatologist for eight years, she expanded her office by bringing on a Physician Assistant, Amy Huber, PA-C, to assist her with her growing practice.
 Her office is adjoined to her husband’s, who practices oral, maxillofacial, and facial plastic surgery.

 Dr. Stone is an active participant at national meetings of the American Academy of Dermatology and regularly gives presentations to local physicians’ groups and community groups.
 Besides being a dermatologist, she enjoys spending time with her husband, Dr. Thomas Stone, and their six children.
 She also enjoys running, doing Pilates, and skiing.